MollyShuu/ReZG/README.md

 # ReZG

-##  CN classier
+##  CN classifier
-This repository contains the training code and weights for the Counter-Narrative (CN) classifier used in Paper , which is used to determine the effectiveness of counter-narratives against hate speech.
+This repository contains the training code and weights for the Counter-Narrative (CN) classifier used in Paper ```"ReZG: Retrieval-Augmented Zero-Shot Counter Narrative Generation for Hate Speech"```, which is used to determine the effectiveness of counter-narratives against hate speech.
-Our model achieved an accuracy of 92.8% in classifying counter-narratives.
 We provide the training code of it in the file ```Finetune Reberta for CN detection.pynb``` and the weight of finetuned model can be obtained through:

 The training data is formalized as follows:

 | index | target    | hs                                      | cn                                         | label |
 |-------|-----------|-----------------------------------------|--------------------------------------------|-------|